AlexSZYDLO/Qt-ASN1/README.md

 It can be linked directly in a project and recompiled, so that it allows you to use the c++ interface, or it can be dynamically linked and used via the C interface.
 This way you don't need to recompile it.

+## GUI
+Q-ASN1.
+This executable is to be used with the ASN1 DLL and QT Script DLL.
+The DLL must be recompiled together with this program.
+Q-ASN1 provides a GUI interface to view and edit an ASN1 tree.
+It also provides a script editor to allow the user to define an ASN1 grammar in JavaScript.
+It is still able to use hardcoded grammars, base on the DLL interface, but they need to be included and compiled in the project to be used.

 # DEPENDENCIES - Ubuntu 22.04
 apt install qt6-base-dev qt6-base-dev-tools qt6-webengine-dev flex bison